LaTeX back-end

 .

-The following table formats are available when using the LaTeX back-end:
+The following table formats are available when using the LaTeX back end:

 tf_latex_default